marcelpetrick/DevNotes/BeenThereSeenThat/20230629_Kaggle_MUC/README.md

 ### Take aways (summary)
 * img11
 * TODO cross check with the image!
-* many LLms can benefit form CoT
+* many LLMs can benefit from CoT
     * include a thought section in your prompt besides the desired response
     * it gives the model some capacity to think
     * it helps with debugging sometimes as well